MBeuter/megr2157-portfolio/docs/assignments/A01/index.md

 # A1 – Build Your Professional Portfolio

 ## Objective
-This assignment serves the analysis of engineering portfolios alongside corresponding expectations and suggestioins for improvement.
+This assignment serves the analysis of engineering portfolios alongside corresponding expectations and suggestions for improvement.

 ## Analyze
 ## Task A:  Portfolio Analysis